mitric-lab/programming_theochem/src/04-numerical_optimisation/04-newton_methods.md

 ### Theoretical Background

 #### Newton's Method
-Just like the method carrying the same name for root finding, which constructs a local linear approximation of the function, Newton's method in optimisation constructs a local quadratic approximation and updates the current point to the minimum of the parabola.
+Just like the method carrying the same name for the root finding, which constructs a local linear approximation of the function, Newton's method of optimisation constructs a local quadratic approximation and updates the current point to the minimum of the parabola.
 The corresponding algorithm would be:
 1. Choose a starting point $x_0$.